JabRef/user-documentation/en/setup/databaseproperties.md

 Each library can have specific properties that can be modified through **Library→ Library properties**.
 These specific properties override the generic properties defined in **Options → Preferences**.

 The library-specific properties are stored in the database itself.
 This way, when moving the database to another computer, these properties are preserved.
-In most of cases these are stored in the bib-file database using text blocks starting with _@Comment{jabref-meta:_ .
+In most of cases, these are stored in the bib-file database using text blocks starting with `@Comment{jabref-meta:`.

 {% hint style="warning" %}
 **For shared SQL databases**, some properties are not available as they are not handled like a .bib file.\